gustavobio/flora/README.md

 ## Data

-The dataset included in the package was kindly made available by the [Brazilian Flora Checklist](http://floradobrasil.jbrj.gov.br), which is a joint effort by hundreds of taxonomists to provide an improved checklist of plants and fungae that occur in Brazil.
+The dataset included in the package was kindly made available by the [Brazilian Flora Checklist](http://floradobrasil.jbrj.gov.br), which is a joint effort by hundreds of taxonomists to provide an improved checklist of plants and fungi that occur in Brazil.

 ## Installation